BlazeyLol/PVZ2ExpansionMod/README.md

 # Current Features
 * IntegerID backport! - Plant/Zombie types now support id mapping, which will help modders who dont want to constantly update the apk.
 * Power Lily softcode - Power Lily gained new properties regarding her collectable
+* Piano List softcode in packages
-* Mummy Memory and Piano List from the original Example Mod
+* Mummy Memory from the original Example Mod

 # Future Plans
 I want to take care of more plants/zombies like grinderhead, bull, camels, ra, arcade pusher and tomb raiser.
 I am also working on a new Board zoom system, that doesn't require modifying Grid's size.
+Map vertical scrolling, custom Game Features and

 # Build Instructions
 Building this repo is the same as building my example mod update.
 The instructions regarding that [you can find here](https://github.com/BlazeyLol/PVZ2ExampleMod).